LamThanhNguyen/LamThanhNguyen.github.io/content/kubernetes/install-aws-kubectl-eksctl-on-ubuntu.md

 ## 2. Install kubectl CLI
 kubectl is the command-line interface (CLI) tool used to interact with Kubernetes clusters.
 It allows developers and operators to manage cluster resources, inspect states, deploy applications, and perform administrative tasks.

-kubectl acts as a client to the Kubernetes API server.
-It sends commands to the API server, which then carries out the requested actions on the cluster's components such as pods, deployments, services, etc.
+kubectl acts as a client to the Kubernetes API server, sending commands which are executed by the cluster to manage resources like pods, deployments, and services.

-I'm install kubectl CLI following [aws setup kubectl & eksctl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html#linux_amd64_kubectl/ "Visit aws setup kubectl & eksctl!").
-Please read the article to update the version and link download kubectl.
+I installed kubectl CLI by following the official [AWS documentation for setting up kubectl & eksctl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html#linux_amd64_kubectl/ "Visit aws setup kubectl & eksctl!").
+Ensure you check this documentation to verify the latest version and download links.

 ```bash
 curl -O https://s3.us-west-2.amazonaws.com/amazon-eks/1.32.3/2025-04-17/bin/linux/amd64/kubectl
 chmod +x ./kubectl